mazharz/learn-linux/README.md

-# I wanna learn Linux
+# Learn Linux

-This is the repository hosting the "I wanna learn Linux" project, which is an attempt to create an easy-to-understand guide for people to learn Linux.
+This is the repository hosting the "Learn Linux" project, which is an attempt to create an easy-to-understand guide for people to learn Linux.